Millard Fillmore: Early life and career

 Later in 1819 Nathaniel moved the family to Montville, a hamlet of Moravia.
 Appreciating his son's talents, Nathaniel followed his wife's advice and persuaded Judge Walter Wood, the Fillmores' landlord and the wealthiest person in the area, to allow Millard to be his law clerk for a trial period.
 Wood agreed to employ young Fillmore and to supervise him as he read law.
 Fillmore earned money teaching school for three months and bought out his mill apprenticeship.
 He left Wood after eighteen months; the judge had paid him almost nothing, and both quarreled after Fillmore had, unaided, earned a small sum by advising a farmer in a minor lawsuit.
 Refusing to pledge not to do so again, Fillmore gave up his clerkship.
-Nathaniel again moved the family, and Millard accompanied it west to East Aurora, in Erie County, near Buffalo, where Nathaniel purchased a farm that became prosperous.
+Nathaniel again moved the family, and Millard accompanied it west to East Aurora, near Buffalo, where Nathaniel purchased a farm that became prosperous.

-In 1821 Fillmore turned 21, reaching adulthood.
+On January 7, 1821, Fillmore turned 21, reaching adulthood.
 He taught school in East Aurora and accepted a few cases in justice of the peace courts, which did not require the practitioner to be a licensed attorney.
 He moved to Buffalo the following year and continued his study of law, first while he taught school and then in the law office of Asa Rice and Joseph Clary.
-Meanwhile, he also became engaged to Abigail Powers.
+Meanwhile, he became engaged to Abigail Powers.
 In 1823 he was admitted to the bar, declined offers from Buffalo law firms, and returned to East Aurora to establish a practice as the town's only resident lawyer.
 Later in life, Fillmore said he had initially lacked the self-confidence to practice in the larger city of Buffalo.
 His biographer, Paul Finkelman, suggested that after being under others' thumbs all his life, Fillmore enjoyed the independence of his East Aurora practice.
 Millard and Abigail wed on February 5, 1826.
-They had two children, Millard Powers Fillmore (1828–1889) and Mary Abigail Fillmore (1832–1854).
+He was 26 years old, and she was 27.
+They had two children, Millard Powers Fillmore and Mary Abigail Fillmore.